QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     1 / 2

-But be careful!
-If you're still using Python 2.x, division of two integers returns only the integer part.

-For integer division in Python 3.x use this syntax:
+To return only the integer part of the division of two integers in Python 3.x, use this syntax:

 .. code-block:: python3